iahmadhabibx/javascript360/README.md

 Repeat strings for x number of times without using conventional loops.
 # Day - 18:
 Eliminate numbers from a string.
 A method to purify your string in case any number is added mistakenly.
+# Day - 19:
+Find out maximum or a minimum number from an array without using any loop.